StefanObie/DriveAssistant/README.md

 ```

 ### 26 July 2024
-There is 2 speed limit APIs:
+There are 2 speed limit APIs:
 1. **Google Roads API**: Paid API, USD 0.02 per request.
 It is the easier API.
 Free trail $300 and 87 days remaining.
 2. **Overpass API**: More compilacted, but free.
 It uses nodes to identify a road.
 With the API call I get the nodes, but not the road, and no speed limit.
 More testing is required.
 [Docs](https://wiki.openstreetmap.org/wiki/Overpass_API).
 Other useful links: